Dare 2 Dream Annual General Meeting Wednesday 12th August 2020 - Presidents Report

 As an organisation whose mission is to empower underprivileged communities in the developing world and in Australia with knowledge, skills and resources to improve quality of life, I believe that Dare 2 Dream has been most successful in fulfilling and furthering this mission in 2018-2019 It continues to be an active and vibrant support group thanks to a small but dedicated Executive Committee and the support of the members and the wider community.

-Rita Shepherd (President), Vince Ruggiero (Vice-President), Lina Martino (Treasurer), Jo Riccio (Secretary) Jorja Barnard, Lisa Slaven, Robert Shepherd, Madeleine Reichstein, Milly Ruggiero, Emma Ruggiero, Daniella Colangelo and Danielle Nicholas.
-Ron Carey was seconded to the committee in June.
+Rita Shepherd (President), Vince Ruggiero (Vice-President), Ron Carey (Treasurer), Jo Riccio (Secretary) Helen Barnard, Lisa Slaven, Robert Shepherd, Madeleine Reichstein, Milly Ruggiero, Janet Ruggiero, Daniella Colangelo, Danielle Nicholas, Paris Caldwell, and Cate Mc Guire.
+Peter Adams and Daniella Zuppa were seconded to the committee in December and July respectively as Assistant Treasurers.
 This relatively small committee is a vibrant and talented group who have given many hours of their personal time, outside of the formal committee meetings to work on sub-committee projects and events.

 Their contribution has been enormous in helping to manage the many facets of our Foundation including providing management advice, organising fundraising activities, sourcing donations, managing Child Sponsorship, managing the website, maintaining communication with members, managing the finances and promoting Dare 2 Dream and its work.
 I am most grateful for their dedication and untiring work and their selflessness in making the time in their busy lives to help others.
-I would like to offer special thanks to Lina Martino, a founding Committee member who has worked tirelessly for D2D and is a Life member who is not re-nominating for the committee.
+I would like to offer special thanks to Ron Carey and Peter Adams for transitioning the accounts to MYOB and taking over the Treasurer’s role.
 Tony Fogarty has voluntarily audited the accounts of Dare2Dream since its inception and we sincerely thank him for this.

 Stall at Prospect Fair